-The REIT valued the investment properties using a discounted cash flow approach whereby a current discount rate was applied to the projected net operating income which a property can reasonably be expected to produce in the future.
+The REIT valued the investment properties using a discounted cash flow approach whereby a current discount rate was applied to the projected net operating income that a property can reasonably be expected to produce in the future.
 Property under development is measured using both a comparable sales method and a discounted cash flow method, net of costs to complete.
-The REIT's valuation inputs are supported by quarterly market reports from an independent appraiser which indicated a decrease in capitalization rates from December 31, 2020.
-For the three-month period ended December 31, 2021, the REIT decreased the discount rates by 15 basis points for properties in the GVA and lowered discount rates for specific properties in certain other markets.
-These reductions were primarily due to overall capitalization rate compression including and highlighted by single tenant retail and industrial capitalization rate reductions.
-Furthermore, the REIT continued its amortization of two land lease properties.
-Overall, there was a decrease of approximately 10 basis points applicable to the entire portfolio for the three-month period ended December 31, 2021.
+The REIT's valuation inputs are supported by quarterly market reports from an independent appraiser which indicated an increase in capitalization rates from December 31, 2021.
+The nominal fair value adjustments for Q4 2022 reflects the changes in the valuation inputs, resulting in an increase in value for the properties containing CPI adjustments, partially offset by the changes in valuation inputs decreasing the value of the properties containing fixed rate escalators.

-For Q4 2021 and 2021, the fair value adjustments in investment properties were \$21,069 and \$75,157, respectively, compared to \$27,096 for Q4 2020 and \$(5,684) for 2020.
-The overall capitalization rate applicable to the REIT's entire portfolio decreased to 6.3% as at December 31, 2021 (September 30, 2021 - 6.4%; December 31, 2020 - 6.7%).
-The historical book value of the investment properties owned by the REIT as at December 31, 2021 was \$905,642 (December 31, 2020 - 8890,963).
+For Q4 2022 and 2022, the fair value adjustments in investment properties were \$1,791 and \$(2,285), respectively, compared to \$21,069 for Q4 2021 and \$75,157 for 2021.
+Overall, there was a capitalization rate increase of 5 basis points applicable to the entire portfolio for Q4 2022, and an increase of 12 basis points for 2022.
+The increase was a result of market conditions, where valuation inputs were adjusted across the entire portfolio, which resulted in the increase in the overall capitalization rate to 6.42% (September 30, 2022 - 6.37%; December 31, 2021 - 6.30%).
+Furthermore, the REIT continued to amortize one land lease property.
+The historical book value of the investment properties owned by the REIT as at December 31, 2022 was \$947,622 (December 31, 2021 - \$899,000).